Vaccination against shingles guide

 Shingles on the body can cause severe pain.
 If shingles develops in the eye and eyelid, it can lead to decreased vision or even permanent blindness in that eye.

-Incidence of shingles
+Incidence of Shingles

-About 1 in 5 people who have had chickenpox will develop shingles.
+About one in 5 people who have had chickenpox will develop shingles.
 This means that every year in England and Wales, tens of thousands of people will have shingles.
 Although shingles can occur at any age, the risk, severity and the complications of shingles all increase with age.

 Post-herpetic neuralgia